Scaling the weight parameters in Markov logic networks and relational logistic regression models: Asymptotic Probabilities

 We first provide an outline of the algorithm in words, and then corresponding pseudocode.

-We will simultaneously compute two separate but interlinked quantities: \begin{enumerate} \item A probability distribution over the propositions ocurring in a given DA-RLR.
-This models the asymptotic probability distribution of those propositions as domain sizes increase. \item For any formula $\psi$ and any complete set of values $C$ for all the propositions $P$ with $\mathrm{index}(P)\leq\mathrm{index}(\psi)$ in the DA-RLR, a number $p_{\psi}\in[0,1]$ which models the asymptotic proportion of tuples $\vec{a}$ satisfying $\psi(\vec{a})$ from any domain for which $C$ is true as domain sizes increase.
-More precisely, with probability 1 a sequence of domains whose domain sizes approach infinity and who satisfy $C$ has proportions tending to $p_{\psi}$. \end{enumerate}
+We will simultaneously compute two separate but interlinked quantities: \begin{enumerate} \item A probability distribution over the propositions ocurring in a given DA-RLR, which models the asymptotic probability distribution of those propositions as domain sizes increase; more precisely, given a set of values $C$ for (some of the) propositions ocurring in the DA-RLR, a number between $[0,1]$. \item For any formula $\psi$ and any complete set of values $C$ for all the propositions $P$ with $\mathrm{index}(P)\leq\mathrm{index}(\psi)$ in the DA-RLR, a number $p_{\psi}\in[0,1]$ which models the asymptotic proportion of tuples $\vec{a}$ satisfying $\psi(\vec{a})$ from any domain for which $C$ is true as domain sizes increase.
+More precisely, with probability 1 a sequence of domains whose domain sizes approach infinity and which satisfy $C$ has proportions tending to $p_{\psi}$. \end{enumerate}

 The algorithm proceeds as follows: